 With the failure of the Greek government to make a scheduled payment to the International Monetary Fund (IMF), we have moved from high drama to low farce.
 The Marxists who are running the show in Athens have scored a first: Greece is the first so-called advanced economy to miss an IMF payment in the Fund’s 71-year history.

 It was all so predictable.
 The Marxists in Athens did what Marxists do: they ramped up the rhetoric.
 Yes, the IMF became a “criminal syndicate,” certainly not the type of organization that the current Greek government would dare to pay.

+As for the IMF, it drew a line in the sand after realizing that it had been way too lenient and generous with Greece.
 Under normal conditions, the IMF is supposed to be limited to lending up to 200% of a country’s quota (each country’s capital contribution made to the IMF) in a single year and 600% in cumulative total.
 However, under the IMF’s “exceptional access” policy there are, in principle, virtually no limits on lending.
-The exceptional access policy, which was introduced in 2003, opened the door for Greece to talk its way into IMF credits worth an astounding 1,860% of Greece’s quota – a number worthy of an entry in the Guinness Book of World Records.
+For example, the loan made to Greece in May 2010 was worth an astounding 3208% of Greece’s quota – by far the highest percentage recorded for a loan made to any member country.

 So, the high drama of the past few months had to end in a farce – and it has.